Office of Developmental Supports (ODS) Dashboard

 Terms and Conditions

 This service is used by the Allegheny County Department of Human Services to send you notifications about publicly funded services.
 You can cancel this service at any time.
 Just text “STOP” to 987987.
 After you send the message “STOP” to us, we will send you a reply message to confirm that you have been unsubscribed.
 After this, you will no longer receive messages from us.
-If you want to join again, just sign up as you did the first time, and we will start sending messages to you again.
+If you want to join again, just text “START” to 987987, and we will start sending messages to you again.
 If at any time you forget what keywords are supported, just text “HELP” to 987987 After you send the message “HELP” to us, we will respond with information about the program.
 Message frequency varies.
 Carriers are not liable for delayed or undelivered messages.
 As always, Message and Data Rates May Apply for any messages sent to you from us and to us from you.
 If you have any questions about your text plan or data plan, it is best to contact your wireless provider.
-For all questions about the services provided by this short code, you can contact us at DHS-Research@alleghenycounty.us.
+For all questions about the services provided by this short code, you can contact us at DHS-Research@alleghenycounty.us

 Pittsburgh-Allegheny County is one of eight sites participating in the Community Choice Demonstration (CCD) – a large-scale, multi-site randomized controlled trial to test the efficacy of offering housing mobility-related services to families with children in the Housing Choice Voucher (HCV) program.
 The CCD builds on prior research showing that growing up in lower-poverty neighborhoods increases children’s academic achievement, long-term earnings as adults, and selected improved health outcomes for children and adults.